OpenEvalProject/evals/manuscripts/elife-46440/v1/manuscript.md

 Injections were carried out over 13 weeks.
 Each day of injection a mean of 47 unique lines (range 20–60) and 51 replicate vials were injected with 1–3 different viruses.
 In total we assayed 377 DSPR lines (108 lines had two biological replicates).
 Each replicate vial contained a mean of 12 flies (range 1–22).
 In total, 15,916 flies were injected across both panels of DSPR lines.
 We injected 319 lines with all three viruses, 38 with 2 viruses and 20 with one virus.
 The order of injection of lines and of viruses, was randomised across injection days.
 Independent biological replicates were injected on different days.
 Panel A and Panel B lines were assayed in two overlapping blocks.

-## Measuring viral load
+### Measuring viral load

 We measured the change in RNA viral load using qRT-PCR.
 The viral RNA load was expressed relative to the endogenous control housekeeping gene RpL32 (Rp49).
 RNA was extracted from flies homogenised in Trizol and reverse transcribed with GoScript reverse transcriptase (Promega) and random hexamer primers, and then diluted 1:10 with nuclease free water.
 The qRT-PCR was performed on an Applied Biosystems StepOnePlus system using Sensifast Hi-Rox Sybr kit (Bioline) with the following PCR cycle: 95°C for 2 min followed by 40 cycles of: 95°C for 5 s followed by 60°C for 30 s.
 Two qRT-PCR reactions (technical replicates) were carried out per sample with both the viral and endogenous control primers.
 Each qRT-PCR plate contained three standard samples, and all experimental samples were split across plates in a blocked design.
 A linear model was used to correct the cycle threshold (Ct) values for differences between qRT-PCR plates.
 Primer sequences are in Supplementary file 6.

 To estimate viral load, we calculated ΔCt as the difference between the qRT-PCR cycle thresholds of the virus and the endogenous control.
 Viral load calculated without using the endogenous control is strongly correlated to ΔCt for all species.

-## Statistical analysis full-sib experiments
+### Statistical analysis full-sib experiments

 We used a linear mixed model to examine the amount of genetic variation in susceptibility to the different viruses.
 We used a trivariate model with the load of the three viruses as the response variable.
-For each species the model was structured as:(1)yvfi=β1:v+uv:f+uv:d+evfi
+For each species the model was structured as:

+$$
+y_{vfi}=\beta_{1:v}+u_{v:f}+u_{v:d}+e_{vfi}
+$$

-Where yvfi is the log2 viral load of the ith biological replicate of full-sib family f infected with virus v. β are the fixed effects, with β1 being the mean viral load of each virus. u are the random effects for full-sib families (f) and for the day of injection (d), e are the residuals.
+Where $y_{vfi}$ is the log2 viral load of the ith biological replicate of full-sib family f infected with virus v. $\beta$ are the fixed effects, with $\beta_{1}$ being the mean viral load of each virus. u are the random effects for full-sib families (f) and for the day of injection (d), e are the residuals.
 By assuming that all the genetic variation in the population is additive (Hill et al., 2008), we estimated the genetic variance (VG) of the viral load as twice the between-family variance (Falconer, 1960; Falconer and Mackay, 1996).
 Both empirical data and theory suggest additive genetic variation makes up large proportion of the total genetic variance (Hill et al., 2008).

-In addition, for D. melanogaster we ran a further model that included the additional fixed effects β2:v and β3:v that are the linear effects of the CHKov1 and p62 (Ref(2)P) resistance alleles.
+In addition, for D. melanogaster we ran a further model that included the additional fixed effects $\beta_{2:v}$ and $\beta_{3:v}$ that are the linear effects of the CHKov1 and p62 (Ref(2)P) resistance alleles.
 We assumed these genes had additive effects, and modelled their effects simply as the proportion of resistant alleles in a family (if one parent was heterozygous and the other homozygous susceptible, the value is 0.25).

 The model was fitted using the MCMCglmm package in R (Hadfield, 2010).
 The random effects (and residuals) are assumed to be multivariate normal with zero mean and covariance structure V ⊗ I. I is an identity matrix, and V a matrix of estimated variances and covariances.
 For the random effects V is a 3 × 3 covariance matrix describing the variances for each virus and the covariances between them.
 The off-diagonal elements of V for the residual were set to zero because the covariances between traits at these levels are not estimable by design.